 Rolling Rock was originally a regional beer enjoyed most in the blue-collar towns near the Latrobe, Pennsylvania brewery where it was brewed.
 What began as a family-owned business in 1939 has been gobbled up by one big beer company after another.

 While Rolling Rock once had a premium (even semi-craft) beer status, enjoyed as a refined light American lager, opinions have changed.
 This brand is a perfect example of how the goal of big brewers did not meet the standards of longtime brand loyalists.

 The Rocky Rolling Rock Story

 Two brothers from the Tito family bought Latrobe Brewing in early 1933.
 Prohibition was still in effect, but the duo took the gamble that paid off.
-In April of that year, 3.2% ABV became legal and by December 5th, the ban on alcohol was removed completely.
+In April of that year, 3.2 percent ABV became legal, and by December 5th, the ban on alcohol was removed completely.
 In 1939, Rolling Rock Extra-Pale Lager was launched.

 Rolling Rock had mild success over the next several decades.
 The beer had loyal fans and was often considered the high-end brew for the working man.

-- In 2015, it was announced that the 'glass-lined tanks' key to Rolling Rock's production would be limited to aluminum cans only.
-Beer produced for glass bottles would be moved though it was promised that quality would not be sacrificed.
+In 2015, it was announced that the glass-lined tanks that were key to Rolling Rock's production would be limited that produced to fill aluminum cans only.
+Beer produced for glass bottles would be moved, although it was promised that quality would not be sacrificed.